nprapps/app-template/README.md

 Bootstrap issues
 ----------------

-The app-template can automatically setup your Github repo with our default labels and tickets by running ``fab bootstrap_issues``.
+The app-template can automatically setup your Github repo with our default labels and tickets by running ``fab issues.bootstrap``.
 You will be prompted for your Github username and password.